shabianay/shabianay/README.md

 # 💫 About Me:
-I am a third year Informatics Management student at Surabaya State University who is highly curious, communicative, and also an adaptable person, with great interest in: UI/UX Design, Front End Website Developer, Marketing, Business Development, Campaign Operations , Content Creator, Social Media Management.
+I am a graduate of Information Management at Surabaya State University, with high curiosity and good communication skills.
+I have strong adaptability and great interest in UI/UX Design, Web Developer, Content Creation, Social Media Management, and Video & Photo Editing.
+With a solid academic background and diverse technical skills, I am ready to contribute to various technology and creative projects.

 ## 🌐 Socials: